 West Ridge is the heart of Chicago’s Indian and Pakistani communities.
 And the area around Devon Avenue is the city’s culinary “Little India”, with a dynamic mix of specialty grocery stores, beloved bakeries, and long-standing restaurants that have become local institutions.

 A good place to start is Hema’s Kitchen, where you can order home-style Indian dishes like bubbling pots of curries, aromatic roasted meats, and fluffy garlic naan in a casual setting.
 An insider tip: regulars swear that Hema’s has some of the best lamb vindaloo in the city.
+Feast on vegan Indian fusion at Arya Bhavan, where you’ll find an array of flavorful plant-based dishes.

 If you’ve got room for dessert, head to Tahoora Sweets & Bakery.
 The Indian bakery offers a long list of popular Indian desserts, like gulab jamun (cardamom-spiced donut holes) and barfi (a fudge-like sweet with flavors like pistachio, mango, or chocolate).